-Tuition, room and board, and all other fees are due and payable in full by the due date of the tuition statement, and as a condition for registration for all future semesters.
+Tuition, room and board, and all other fees are due and must be paid in full by the first day of the semester, and as a condition for registration for all future semesters.
 Each semester is billed individually.
-Any outstanding balance not paid in full by the due date, the balance must be covered by pending federal aid, additional approved-status federal Direct Plus Loan or private loans, and/or a monthly payment plan.
-Students paying semester charges in monthly installments must have payment plan arrangements completed prior to registration approval.
+Any outstanding balance not paid in full by the first day of the semester, the balance must be covered by pending federal aid, additional approvedstatus federal Direct Plus Loan or private loans, and/or a monthly payment plan.
+Students paying semester charges in monthly installments must have payment plan arrangements completed prior to the start of the semester.

 Billing statements are mailed in the student's name to the home address.
 It is the student's responsibility to report any change of name or address to the Registrar's Office.
-A late payment fee of \$110.00 will be charged per semester to all accounts with an unpaid balance not covered by an approved payment plan or pending financial aid.
+A late payment fee of \$114.00 will be charged per semester to all accounts with an unpaid balance not covered by an approved payment plan or pending financial aid.
 Financial arrangements may only be made with the Director of Student Accounts or the Bursar.